flatironinstitute/spikeforest_old/README.md

 `mountaintools`: Contains the MountainTools such as batcho, cairio, kbucket, mlprocessors, and vdomr.
 These tools are not specific to spike sorting.

-`repos`: Related repositories.
-See note below.

-`simplot`: A work-in-progress JavaScript library for interactive plotting.

-`spikextractors`: A snapshot of the SpikeExtractors project.

-`spikeforest`: A python module used for both spike sorting and visualization.

-`spikeforest_analysis`: A python module using by spike sorting scripts and analysis scripts.
-Contains the core processing routines.

-`spikeforestwidgets`: Some vdomr widgets used by the GUIs.

-`spikesorters`: Wrappers of the spike sorting algorithms.
+`spikeforest/spikesorters`: Wrappers of the spike sorting algorithms.

-`spiketoolkit`: An old snapshot of the SpikeToolkit project.

-`spikewidgets`: An old snapshot of the SpikeWidgets project.

 `working`: The SpikeForest analysis scripts.
 Contains scripts for preparing recordings, running spike sorting, comparing with ground truth, and assembling results for the websites.

+`spikeforest/spikeforest_analysis`: A python module using by spike sorting scripts and analysis scripts.
+Contains the core processing routines.

+`spikeforest/spikeforestwidgets`: Some vdomr widgets used by the GUIs.

 `.codepod.yml`: Configuration file for codepod